5roop/task4/README.md

 I suspect lexical differences might also be captured and visualized by using a _proper_ tokenizer, but this might be difficult to get from fasttext.

+# Corrections after mondays meeting

+The SETIMES dataset must be structured in a more correct fashion that prevents data leakage.

+I shall repeat the processing in new IPython notebook for reproducibility, but previously used data files will be overwritten.